JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-08-26-cnidarian_sperm_smRNA_analysis.md

 conda deactivate
 ```

 Submitted batch job 42225432.
 Still not identifying a lot of miRNAs.
+See results [here](https://github.com/JillAshey/Cnidarian_sperm_smRNA/tree/main/output/shortstack/apoc/mincov0.1).
 In the results.txt file, I am seeing though that we are getting hits to the known miRNAs (including the ones from the Apoc adults).

 ```
 head(mirna_known)